nicholaslauhy/patlau/README.md

 - Configure all required Supabase, Brevo, Telegram, Sentry, and cron variables.
 - Apply the required database tables, RPC functions, and RLS policies.
+- Send a small-detail Telegram photo and confirm vision either answers a routine query or immediately escalates a possible injury, safety issue, or complaint.
+- From each active Telegram administrator, reply to the latest escalation alert and confirm the parent receives exactly the typed text once, with no channel footer.
 - Confirm the audit export queue has no dead-letter rows, use **Export now**, and find the same stable event ID in Sentry before relying on automatic pruning.
 - Configure the coach-attendance Telegram webhook.
 - Test login and recovery for each role.